AddictedCS/soundfingerprinting/README.md

 ```
 There are 3 pre-built configurations to choose from: `LowLatency`, `Default`, `HighPrecision`.
 Nevertheless you are not limited to use just these 3.
 You can ammed each particular configuration property by your own via overloads.

 In case you need directions for fine-tunning the algorithm for your particular use case do not hesitate to contact me.
-Specifically if you are trying to use it on mobile platforms `HighPrecisionFingerprintConfiguration` may not be enought.
+Specifically if you are trying to use it on mobile platforms `HighPrecisionFingerprintConfiguration` may not be accurate enought.

-Please fingerprinting configuration counterpart during query (i.e. `HighPrecisionFingerprintConfiguration` with `HighPrecisionQueryConfiguration`).
+Please use fingerprinting configuration counterpart during query (i.e. `HighPrecisionFingerprintConfiguration` with `HighPrecisionQueryConfiguration`).
 Different configuration analyze different spectrum ranges, thus they have to be used in pair.

 ### Substituting audio or model services
 Most critical parts of the _soundfingerprinting_ framework are interchangeable with extensions.
 If you want to use `NAudio` as the underlying audio processing library just install `SoundFingerprinting.Audio.NAudio` package and substitute `IAudioService` with `NAudioService`.
 Same holds for database storages.
 Install the extensions which you want to use (i.e. `SoundFingerprinting.Solr`) and provide new `ModelService` where needed.